 If none of the conditions above are satisfied, the KPPU may pursue a case by enforcing its decision against local subsidiaries or affiliates of the foreign companies.
 This extraterritorial doctrine has been applied several times by the KPPU in investigations of violations of the ICL.

 Further, the KPPU argued that it implemented the Single Economic Entity (SEE) doctrine to the defendant.
 The KPPU viewed Telkomsel, Indosat and other companies within the Temasek Business Group as a single economic entity.
 This is based on the KPPU's conclusion that Temasek, through its subsidiaries, was able to (1) appoint its representation within the management of Telkomsel and Indosat, (2) influence the business policy of Telkomsel and Indosat, and (3) access sensitive and confidential information about Telkomsel and Indosat.
-The Supreme Court has upheld the Temasek case and thus the KPPU has since been consistent in applying the SEE doctrine and the extraterritorial application of the ICL in any investigation, assessment or other case involving any foreign undertaking, either cartel-related or not; for example in the Barclay Premier League case12 and the Amlodipine cartel.13
+The Supreme Court has upheld the Temasek case and thus the KPPU has since been consistent in applying the SEE doctrine and the extraterritorial application of the ICL in any investigation, assessment or other case involving any foreign undertaking, either cartel-related or not; for example in the Travel Circle/DEI Holdings Limited case,12 Barclay Premier League case13 and the Amlodipine cartel.14

 There is no industry-specific exemption applicable under the ICL.
-The ICL provides general exemption to certain agreements or activities, as follows:
+The ICL provides general exemption for certain agreements or activities, as follows: